PhD in Theology and Religious Studies

 Information about all postgraduate degrees of the University of Cambridge can be found via the graduate admissions page of the Graduate Admissions Office, the central body which deals with all graduate applications for the whole University.
 The set of pages on the PhD in Theology and Religious Studies is here.

 All applicants must submit a research proposal of around 1,000 words and a sample of written work.
-Written work should either be one or two essays or a thesis (whole or part).
+Written work should between 25 and 30 pages long.

 Minimum entry requirements